 Once the ball marks are out, take a spray can of clear semi-gloss polyurethane and lightly spray the barrel of your wooden bat.
 Hang the bat from the knob on the handle and let the bat dry.
 You will be able to see how you are hitting the ball from game to game.

 WARNING: The cleaning method with Windex® Multi-Surface Vinegar is only applicable to areas of the bat that have a finish.
 It is not for use on natural (unfinished) wood or bats that do not have a clear coat over a colored finish.
 Using any cleaning product may dull some of the color or shine of the finish.

-For natural wood, you may try a very fine grit sandpaper (200 grit or higher) to lightly sand the ball marks, moving the sand paper in the direction of the grain of the wood.
+For natural wood, you may try a very fine-grit sandpaper (200 grit or finer) to lightly sand the ball marks, moving the sandpaper in the direction of the grain of the wood.
 Avoid going over engraved areas and the Phoenix logo.

 NOTICE: Our legal team tells us we need to state that Phoenix Bats is not responsible for the results of above methods to clean and/or restore the finish to your bat.
 Pressure used, different cleaners and other considerations may yield different results.